 Safran USA at a Glance

-For over 40 years, Safran USA has supported a U.S. customer base that includes the federal government, branches of the American military, private sector companies and more in the aerospace, defense and security sectors.
+For nearly half a century, Safran USA has supported a U.S. customer base that includes federal, state and local governments, all branches of the armed forces, airlines, cargo carriers, and many other companies in the aerospace and defense sectors.

 Safran has operated successfully in the U.S. for more than four decades, developing a variety of advanced technologies and products that save lives, enhance national security and improve performance.
 Leading-edge Safran solutions supply customers like federal, state and local governments, the armed forces, commercial airlines and other private businesses.
 Today, Safran is continuing to expand in the United States' aerospace, defense, and security sectors by establishing new production sites, acquiring key assets, and creating mutually-beneficial joint ventures.